GitoriousLispBackup/eql/README.txt

     (eql:qquit) or
     (eql:qq)

-[Linux,OSX]
-  In order to run a top-level processing Qt events, do:
+  In order to run (sort of) a top-level processing Qt events, do (requires ECL threads):
     eql -qtpl

+  Note: If you want to use "ecl-readline" together with the "-qtpl" option, just compile the file "eql/src/lisp/ecl-readline.lisp" (which depends on the "readline" C library).
+  It will then be loaded automatically on startup.

 QT MODULES